Economics

 L11 Econ 483 Economics of Education

-The course involves analysis of the economic and social determinants and consequences of education.
-Because each person's education is an investment in human capital that allows the individual to contribute to society in a productive way, education becomes a crucial determinant of an economy's ability to achieve high growth with high wages, low unemployment and strong social cohesion.
-This course addresses three essential topics from the wide-ranging field of the economics of education.
-The first is demand-side oriented and includes: (1) the measurement of the returns to education in the labor market (human capital theory; the central idea of education as human capital investment); and (2) a characterization of the education production function, which relates the various inputs affecting a student's learning (schools, families, peers, neighborhoods, etc.) to measure outputs including labor market success, graduation rates and standardized test scores.
+The "economics of education" involves analysis of the economic and social determinants and consequences of education.
+Because each person´s education is an investment in human capital which allows the individual to contribute to society in a productive way, education becomes a crucial determinant of an economy´s ability to achieve high growth with high wages, low unemployment and strong social cohesion.
+This course will address three essential topics from the wide-ranging field of the economics of education.
+The first is demand-side oriented and includes: (i) the measurement of the returns to education in the labor market (human capital theory; the central idea of education as human capital investment); and (ii) a characterization of the education production function, which relates the various inputs affecting a student´s learning (schools, families, peers, neighborhoods, etc.) to measure outputs including labor market success, graduation rates and standardized test scores.
 The second important topic involves political economy and the supply side: the financing and provision of education.
 The third part of the course is devoted to the links between education and economic development, including cross-country differences in schooling, returns to schooling and per-capita income.
-Prerequisites: Econ 4011, Econ 4021 and Econ 413.
+Prerequisites: Econ 4011, Econ 4021, and Econ 413.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S